-4. Embed effective risk management, considering both opportunities and threats, throughout the organisation
+4. Embed effective risk management, considering both opportunities and threats, throughout the organisation opportunities.
+The senior management meets regularly to review ongoing trading performance and any new risks associated with ongoing trading.

 The principal risks and uncertainties affecting the business are set in the Report of the Directors of the Company's Accounts for the year ended 31 December 2022.